Using the Scan Commands in Redis on Linux ⋆ ALexHost SRL

 Installing Redis on Linux

 Before we dive into using scan commands, ensure that Redis is installed on your Linux system.
-Here’s how to install Redis on a Debian-based system:
+For those using a Debian Dedicated Server, setting up Redis is straightforward and can enhance the server’s capability for handling in-memory data processing efficiently.
+Here’s how to install Redis on a Debian-based system, ensuring a stable environment optimized for high-performance operations.

 sudo apt update